nianeyna/ao3downloader/README.md

-# 🧹 Undergoing maintenance!
-The instructions here might not work as expected right now.
-You may want to check back later. 🧹

 ## What is this?

 This is a program intended to help you download fanfiction from the [Archive of Our Own](https://archiveofourown.org/) in bulk.
 This program is primarily intended to work with links to the Archive of Our Own itself, but has a secondary function of downloading any [Pinboard](https://pinboard.in/) bookmarks that link to the Archive of Our Own.
 You can ignore the Pinboard functionality if you don't know what Pinboard is or don't use Pinboard.